Skip to content

 Why These Mistakes Matter

 Many mistakes do not just lead to being turned away.
 They can trigger citations, school discipline, identity theft exposure, or a record that appears in future background checks.
 The risks are often higher than people assume, and consequences can vary by state.
-For a broader risk rundown, see whether taking the risk pays off.
+For a broader risk rundown, see whether taking the risk pays off, and for the venue with the highest catch rate per attempt, see why cashiers catch most fake IDs at liquor stores.

 Quick Takeaways